byjlw/LLM-Analysis/docs/DESIGN_DETAILS.md

 7. **Robust Error Handling**: Comprehensive error handling and validation at each stage

 8. **Detailed Logging**: Extensive logging throughout the system for debugging and monitoring

+9. **Configurable Prompts**: All prompts including more_items are configurable through the configuration system